Gabester0/TicTacToe/client/README.md

 ## Run locally

-- Clone repository
+1. Clone repository
+2. Create a .env file inside the root client directory and add `REACT_APP_SERVER_URL='http://localhost:5005/'`
-- If you cloned the main repository make sure you are in the client folder with `cd client`
+3. Make sure you are in the client folder with `cd client`
-- Run `yarn` to install Node modules
+4. Run `yarn` to install Node modules
-- Run `yarn run start` to start the client
+5. Run `yarn run start` to start the client